-Said the Greek poet Archilochus: “The fox knows many things, but the hedgehog knows one big thing.”
+“The fox knows many things, but the hedgehog knows one big thing,” said the Greek poet Archilochus.

 No matter how clever the fox is, it still gets caught.
-Meanwhile, the hedgehog protects itself with the skill of its spines.
+Meanwhile, the hedgehog protects itself by curling up under the protection of its spines.
 Those who can do more may do too much.

 The advantage of specialization over general application is a single-minded philosophy that increases your chances of survival by keeping things simple.
 Of course, any sudden emergency poses a threat to a one-way system.

 But behind every stark situation is a silver lining.
 Constraints are opportunities in disguise, offering a stimulus to find a better way of doing something.
 Darwin’s finches adapted to new niches by growing fine-tuned beaks for eating both berries and insects.

 The hedgehog pulls out all stops because he has no choice.
 There’s only one way to survive: adapt or die trying.